malinpalo/Rock-Scissors-Paper/README.md

 * ### Features left to implement
  I would like to implement:
   * a text saying what the user as well as the computer chose.
-  * music that plays during the game.
+  * mute/unmute buttons for the music.
   * a countdown for moves left.

 # Design<div id='id-design'>
 * ### Colours
 I've been trying to get good visibility using the contrast of the different colors so that the visually impaired can easily see everything that is written.
-I've been trying to make the websight look a bit like taken from the 80's game world with bright colors.
+I've been trying to make the website look like taken straight from the 80's game world with bright colors.
 The background is in different colors, blue, purple, black to stand in contrast with the chosen colors.

 * ### Colour Palette
 ![palette](./assets/images/colorpal.png)

 * ### Wireframes
-I created wireframes for mobile and desktop.
-To get an overview of how the page will look when it is finished.
+I created wireframes for mobile and desktop, to get an overview of how the page will look when it is finished.
 ![desctop](./assets/images/wireframes.png)